Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cXFXfI1lRDs.md

 ### Transcript

-> okay, any plans on adding fences for ramps, i wish plans yes when i don't know
+> okay, any plans on adding fences for ramps, I wish plans yes when I don't know